hayatrajani/lidar-cnn/README.md

 Goeddel, Robert, and Edwin Olson.
 "Learning semantic place labels from occupancy grids using CNNs."
 2016 IEEE/RSJ international conference on intelligent robots and systems (IROS).
 IEEE, 2016.

 #### Dataset available [here](https://drive.google.com/file/d/10HSB_T7uZyCZPvvygKilUYRwmgy6Z_Kc/view?usp=sharing)
+The dataset consists of about 75,000 images which were generated from 2D range scans captured in different environments.
+The range scans were obtained from the [datasets](http://www2.informatik.uni-freiburg.de/~omartine/place_data_sets.html) hosted by Oscar Martinez Mozos.